Field Trips

 Field Trip Opportunities in Kansas City

 Please note that these are suggestions only and are not necessarily endorsed by the MPE Board of Directors.
-Information about times, availability and costs is subject to change.
+Information about times, availability and costs are subject to change.
+Please contact the facility before visiting to ascertain current information.

 Thanks to Alyse Smith for compiling these field trip opportunities.